Back to All Posts

 Regardless of the format your senior chooses, there are a couple things to remember as you embark on this new, constructive hobby.

 First, be patient and supportive.
-Often when writing, getting started is the toughest part – and that’s true even for people who write regularly.
-Someone new to creative writing exercises might initially be reluctant or possibly intimidated by the task, so give them plenty of time to get comfortable.
+Getting started is often the toughest part – and that’s true even for people who write regularly.
+Someone new to creative writing might initially be reluctant or possibly intimidated by the task, so give them plenty of time to get comfortable.

 Just remember that as we age, it’s not WHAT we write, it’s THAT we write to help keep our cognitive skills and memories sharp!